 Urban centres worldwide are adversely affected by flooding and air pollution.
-Better prepared citizens are crucial to limiting the impacts of these hazards, and both lay knowledge and personal experiences are important in complementing and challenging expert opinion.
+Better prepared citizens are crucial to limiting the impacts of these hazards, and both lay knowledge and personal experiences are important in complementing and

+- 10 challenging expert opinion.
 For the first time, this study offers a critical comparison of how different two-way communication formats have been used worldwide between experts and the public in relation to flooding and air pollution risk.
-Through a systematic review, we analyse social media, educational programmes, serious games, citizen science, and forums in terms of their effectiveness in respect of dealing with incidents, raising awareness, and promoting knowledge exchange in the context of flooding and air pollution risk.
-We find that there is neither a one-size-fits-all nor superior format of communication.
-No

-15 single format is effective in fulfilling all three communication purposes.
-All five formats analysed appear to be successful under different circumstances and are never suitable of all segments of the population.
+Through a systematic review, we analyse social media, educational programmes, serious games, citizen science, and forums in terms of their effectiveness in respect of communicating short-term incidents, long-term awareness, and long-term knowledge in the context of flooding and air pollution risk.
+We find that there is neither a one-size-fits-all, nor superior, format of - 15 communication.
+No single format is effective in fulfilling all three communication pruposes.
+All five formats analysed appear to be successful under different circumstances and are never representative of all segments of the population.
 Communication between experts and the public is difficult and full of tensions, information alone is not enough.
-Our study shows different ways of incorporating strategies to build trust between experts and the public and make communication more fun and accessible, breaking down hierarchies and creating safe spaces for co-creation where everyone feels empowered to participate and benefits.
+Our study shows different ways of incorporating strategies to build trust between experts and the public and make communication more fun and accessible, breaking down hierarchies and creating safe spaces for co-creation where everyone feels empowered to participate - 20 and benefits.

-20 1 Introduction
+1 Introduction

 Flooding and air pollution represent serious concerns for many urban populations worldwide aggravated, for example, by climate change, growing populations, and increasing urbanisation (Committee on Climate Change, 2016; World Economic Forum, 2016).
-The localisation of flooding and air pollution impacts imparts responsibility jointly upon local governments, citizens, and other relevant stakeholders (Butler and Pidgeon, 2011; Johnson and Priest, 2008).
-Citizens should be instrumental
+The localisation of flooding and air pollution impacts imparts responsibility jointly upon local governments,

-25 in driving local solutions and in tackling these two environmental challenges.
+25 citizens, and other relevant stakeholders (Butler and Pidgeon, 2011; Johnson and Priest, 2008).
+In this shift of responsibility to the local scale, citizens should be instrumental in driving local solutions and in tackling air pollution.
 Not only do citizens possess highly pertinent local and personal on-the-ground experience and knowledge, but also when they are aware and prepared they become key to limiting the damage that a specific hazard brings to people, the economy, and the environment (Bickerstaff, 2004; Burningham et al., 2008; Environment Agency, 2001; O'Hare et al., 2016).

-Through a systematic review, we have selected and analysed 50 articles on two-way communication between experts and the public in the context of flooding and air pollution.
-For the first time, we offer a comparison of how five different communication formats can be used for dealing with incidents, raising awareness, and promoting knowledge exchange; as well as explore differences in communication possibilities between these two different hazards.
+Through a systematic review, we have selected and analysed 50 articles.
+For the first time, we offer a comparison of how five different two-way communication formats can be used for incidents, raising awareness and promoting knowledge exchange; as well as providing a comparison across flooding and air pollution hazards.